• Artist Residencies

 Read more

-In addition to the above, the workshop also includes:
+In addition to the what is mentioned above, the workshops also include:

 • Opportunities to participate in one or more student concerts